Alzemand/HelpdeskChatterbot/README.md

 # MyBot
-It is a ChatBot made using chatterbot-corpus.
+It is a ChatBot made using chatterbot-corpus and Django.

 ## How to run?
 - There are some reuirements: